Online Resource for CPP Disability Participants in 2023

 You may appeal once more if Service Canada rejects the reconsideration appeal.
 The Social Security Tribunal (General Division) will hear this next appeal.
 Likewise, you have 90 days to submit an appeal request.
 You must submit a written request using the Notice of Appeal form.

 You then have up to two years to get ready for your hearing; this new amendment took effect on December 5, 2022.
 The judge makes a final determination regarding your claim during the hearing.
-You show up to the hearing to provide testimony orally.
+In order to testify orally, you attend the hearing.
 Additionally, you'll need to respond to any inquiries the judge may have.
 Therefore, now is your chance to share your story.

-The reconsideration is distinct from the tribunal hearing.
+The reconsideration is not the same as the tribunal hearing.
 Service Canada has no influence over the judge.
 Additionally, you have the choice to provide oral testimony.
 This appeal is your best chance to succeed because you can share your story.

 Tribunal for Social Security (Appellate Division)

 You may appeal the hearing judge's denial of your claim one more time.
-The Social Security Tribunal Division is involved in this.
-You were not allowed to present fresh evidence or retell your story at the Appeal Division prior to the new SST changes taking effect.
-This made it extremely difficult for anyone to win at this point.
-However, appellants are now permitted to introduce fresh evidence in these cases beginning on December 5, 2022.
+With the Social Security Tribunal Division, specifically You were not allowed to present fresh evidence or retell your story at the Appeal Division prior to the new SST changes taking effect.
+This made it very challenging for individuals to prevail at this point.
+On the other hand, appellants are now permitted to introduce fresh evidence in these cases as of December 5, 2022.
 This is due to the fact that these appeals will now be considered new proceedings.
-Simply put, the appellate division now functions as a second general division hearing.
+To put it plainly, the Appels Division now essentially functions as a second General Division hearing.

 Appellants can now select the type of hearing for their appeal, which is another significant change to the Appeals Division hearing.